mdn/content/files/en-us/web/api/storagemanager/estimate/index.md

 ### Exceptions

 - `TypeError`
-  - : Thrown if obtain a local storage shelf failed.
+  - : Thrown if obtaining a local storage shelf failed.
 For example, if the current origin is an opaque origin or if the user has disabled storage.

 ## Examples